prashantsengar/ArrangePy/README.md

   Task Scheduler.

 ## What it does
 Organizes the files based on their extensions in folders.
 It notifies about Battery Status giving you it's stats along with a csv file in which usage stats are also recorded.
-The Time Notifier file notifies you to take breaks for every 20 minutes based on 20-20-20 rule by displaying a tkinter window box for 20 seconds with other options too.
+The Time Notifier file notifies you to take breaks for every 20 minutes based on 20-20-20 rule by displaying a tkinter window box for 20 seconds with other options too along with displaying a quote.

 ### Features
 Currently it has 2 modes